Kentucky Sports Timeline

 September 2, 2012, Kentucky losses to the 25th ranked Louisville Cardinals in Louisville.
 It was Joker vs. Charlie but Credit sophomore Teddy Bridgewater for getting things going.
-It was Joker Phillips last year as UK’s head coach.
-Watch Highlights.
+This would be Joker's last year as UK’s head coach.

 January 2, 2013, Louisville scored one of their greatest victories in their football history, stunning fourth-ranked Florida 33-23, in the 79th Allstate Sugar Bowl in a 2/3-filled Mercedes-Benz Superdome.